 CAUTION: Never use solvents.
-Cleaners, fuel, paint, sealants, and other products may contain strong solvents, such as acetone, which attack many plastics greatly reducing their strength.
+Cleaner, fuel, sealant, paint, and other products may contain solvents that can damage plastic parts, especially the transducer's face.

 IMPORTANT: For optimal performance, apply marine sealant to the entire inside surface of the spacer.
 This will fill the gap between the spacer and the sidewall of the transducer preventing vibration.